CoffeeStraw/PyonFX/docs/tutorials/installing.md

 ## What's next

-After completing these steps, continue with our [Your First Effect](your_first_effect.md) tutorial to begin creating your first effect.
+After completing these steps, you can start learning how to use the library!
+We prepared a series of tutorials for you, starting from [Exploring ASS values](first_steps/01_explore_ass_values.md).

 [^py]: For beginners, see [Think Python 2](http://greenteapress.com/thinkpython2/thinkpython2.pdf) (English) or [Think Python Italian](https://github.com/AllenDowney/ThinkPythonItalian/blob/master/thinkpython_italian.pdf) (Italian) for additional Python resources.